^

 • starvation;

-• insufficient development of mammary glands (very rarely);
+• insufficient development of mammary glands (very rare);

 • child's condition:

-Crying a child is the only way to report any discomfort (hunger, fatigue, dirty diapers, etc.).
-If the baby cries a lot, it can be an obstacle to successful breastfeeding.
-Parents most often associate crying with starvation and without timely proper help from the medical worker can not understand the situation, they begin to supplement the baby, which leads to premature extinction of lactation and artificial feeding.
-In addition, if a baby cries a lot, it can disrupt the relationship between mother and baby, cause psychological stress in the family as a result of negative emotions in a woman, can help reduce lactation.
+A baby's crying is the only way to communicate any discomfort (hunger, fatigue, dirty diapers, etc.).
+If a baby cries a lot, this can be an obstacle to successful breastfeeding.
+Parents most often associate crying with hunger and without timely and proper help from a health worker, they cannot understand the situation, they begin to supplement the baby, which leads to premature fading of lactation and artificial feeding.
+In addition, if a baby cries a lot, this can disrupt the relationship between mother and baby, causes psychological stress in the family as a result of negative emotions in the woman, and can contribute to a decrease in lactation.

 Effects of sedatives